lostpebble/pebblebed/README.md

 // See the Pebblebed base module for helper methods to generate keys
 ```

 On starting a load operation you must pass in the the string or integer IDs you wish to load for your Model's kind.
 Either a single ID, or an array of IDs.
+You may also pass in an array of keys.

 ### Functions unique to `load()` to describe the operation: